 First, your bedroom should be painted a color that promotes peace and rest.
 Calming colors are greys, taupes, blues and greens.

-Make the Bed Your Focal Point
+When Staging A Bedroom, Make the Bed Your Focal Point

-You can achieve a luxurious layered look by using a bed skirt, fitted sheet, flat sheet, bed spread, comforter or duvet along with layered pillows.
+You can achieve a luxurious layered look by using a bed skirt, fitted sheet, flat sheet, bedspread, comforter or duvet along with layered pillows.

 The layered pillow are an absolute must when you don’t have a headboard as it creates an illusion of a headboard.
 Use a combination of sleeping pillows, euro pillows and decorative pillows to build the “headboard”.

-Window Treatment in Your Master Bedroom
+Window Treatment in Your Primary Bedroom

 If you simply can’t survive with simple sheers choose a very simple drape that has clean lines.
-Keep it solid colored and tie your drapes in with the neutral decor of your staged master bedroom.
+Keep it solid colored and tie your drapes in with the neutral decor of your staged primary bedroom.

-And, by all means open them up during the day so your home buyers can see the natural light.
+And, by all means, open them up during the day so your home buyers can see the natural light.

 The Closet

 Now is the time to start clearing out your closet.
-Pack up seasonal items you aren’t using and get rid of items you haven’t used in forever.
+Pack up seasonal items you aren’t using and get rid of things you haven’t used in forever.
 You know we all have those items.

-And, certainly leave extra room.
+And, certainly, leave extra room.
 Never show a completely packed closet.
 It leaves the impression there is plenty of closet space.

-Certainly living like this while showings are occurring can be a hassle.
+Certainly, living like this while showings are occurring can be a hassle.

 Take each area, like your bureau or nightstand where you usually store personal items, out in the open.
 Find baskets your items will fit in.
 Baskets can be quickly hidden and pulled out quickly when you need it.